Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Utah State and its opponents have gone over the current 71-point total in three of eight games (37.5%) this season.
+- Utah State and its opponents have combined to score more than 71 points in three of eight games this season.

-- So far this season, 37.5% of New Mexico State's games (3/8) have had more combined points than Saturday's over/under of 71.
+- New Mexico State and its opponents have combined to score more than 71 points in three of eight games this season.

-- Saturday's total is 15.2 points higher than the combined 55.8 PPG average of the two teams.
+- The two teams combine to score 55.8 points per game, 15.2 less than the over/under in this contest.

-- These two squads combine to surrender 67.5 points per game, 3.5 fewer than this contest's over/under.
+- This contest's over/under is 3.5 points above the 67.5 these two squads combine to surrender per game this season.

-- The Utah State Aggies and their opponents score an average of 62.1 points per game, 8.9 fewer than Saturday's total.
+- Utah State Aggies games have an average total of 62.1 points this season, 8.9 fewer than Saturday's over/under.

 - The 57.3 PPG average total in New Mexico State Aggies games this season is 13.7 points fewer than this game's over/under.